 2. Push-Ups: Similarly, Dr. Adam says that when you're doing push-ups, you want to avoid the end-range of motion and bend your elbows only to 90 degrees.
 Also, keep your elbows close to your body to avoid rotating your arm and impinging the rotator cuff muscles.

-3. Overhead Shoulder Press: It's not uncommon to see people doing shoulder presses behind the head.
+3. Overhead Shoulder Press: It's not uncommon to see people doing shoulder presses behind the head (or jutting their head and neck out too far during extension).
 Unfortunately, Dr. Adam says this places the shoulder in extreme external rotation, flexes the neck and leaves the shoulders with little mechanical advantage.
-This position, she adds, often results in an excessive load of the rotator cuff and shoulder joint.
+This position, she says, often results in an excessive load of the rotator cuff and shoulder joint.
 That said, the shoulder press is safe to do as long as you keep the movement in front of your body.

 4. Advanced Exercises: Certain exercises — like snatches, clean and jerks, kipping pull-ups and kettlebell swings — are more demanding on the shoulders, Wickham says.
 These lifts, if done incorrectly, can also cause shoulder injuries.
 All of these movements are perfectly safe as long as you have the appropriate mobility, stability and strength in your shoulders (as well as other areas of the body), know the fundamentals and can execute the lift, he says.

 Shoulder Exercises to Avoid